Debian Installation Checklist

 10. Set the root password.

-14. Install and set up GRUB.
+16. Install and set up GRUB.
+Note that the package from GRUB 2 is grub-pc, not grub.
 Sample config:

 initrd /boot/initrd.img